 Sad, anxious, empty, worthless, guilty — these are not words normally associated with new motherhood, but for more than 400,000 of the women that will give birth in America this year, these emotions are all too familiar.
-As many as 25 percent of new mothers experience post-partum depression (PPD) in the first year.
-PPD is characterized by severe disruptions in sleep (sleeping too much, too little, not being able to fall asleep or stay asleep), change in appetite, irritability, excessive crying without cause or provocation, lack of interest in the infant, trouble concentrating or making decisions, panic attacks and even thoughts of death or suicide, PPD is every new mother's biggest worry, but a new drug brings hope of changing all of that.
+As many as 25 percent of new mothers experience postpartum depression (PPD) in the first year.
+Characterized by severe disruptions in sleep, change in appetite, irritability, excessive crying without cause or provocation, lack of interest in your infant, trouble concentrating or making decisions, panic attacks and even thoughts of death or suicide, PPD is every new mother's biggest worry, but a new drug brings hope of changing all of that.